 A condominium isn't a building type, but an ownership structure.
-Condos can take many different physical forms, such as:
+Condominiums can take many different physical forms, such as:

 When you buy a condominium, you:

 You have full title to your unit and you can buy and sell your unit.
-You cannot separate ownership of your unit from your share of the condo's common elements.
+You cannot separate ownership of your unit from your share of the condominium's common elements.

 In many ways, buying a condominium unit is like buying a house, with brand-new and resale options.
-But purchasing a condo does differ in several key ways.
+But purchasing a condominium does differ in several key ways.

 Renting a condominium is largely the same as renting an apartment: you need to follow the community's rules and pay the rent on time.
 To make the most of renting, both landlords and tenants need to be aware of their rights and responsibilities.